 - a.
 Optional: Select Warn if applications are granted custom permissions.
 The filter.policy file contains a list of permissions that an application should not have according to the J2EE 1.3 Specification.
 If an application is installed with a permission specified in this policy file and this option is enabled, a warning is issued.
 The default is enabled. - b.
 Optional: Select Restrict access to resource authentication data.
 Enable this option if you need to restrict application access to sensitive Java Connector Architecture (JCA) mapping authentication data. - 4.
-Apply these changes. - Click the Apply button at the bottom of the panel. - 5.
-Save the changes to the local configuration. - Click Save in the message pane. - 6.
+Apply these changes.

+- 5. Save the changes to the local configuration.
+Click Save in the message pane. - 6.
 If necessary stop and restart the server.

 If the server needs to be restarted, a message will appear in the administrative console to this effect.